OatmealDome/OatmealDome.Airship/README.md

 ## Usage

+It is recommended that you familiarize yourself with the AT Protocol and other Bluesky-specific concepts before using this library.
+Refer to the [Bluesky documentation](https://docs.bsky.app/docs/category/advanced-guides) for more detailed information.

 At this time, it is only possible to log in and create posts.

 First, make a `BlueskyClient` instance: